electrawn/mysql_tuning-cookbook/README.md

 ## Configured Variables

 This cookbook will try to set some variable values depending mainly on the system memory.

+By setting node['mysql_tuning']['type'], values will be set by default based on a balanced setting between myisam and innodb, or heavy workload between myisam and innodb configurations.

 The following variables will be configured by default inside **tuning.cnf**: